 Welcome to the Office of Diocesan Priestly Vocations of the Diocese of Toledo!

 God has created each person in the world to fulfill a specific mission and to fulfill a unique role in God’s plan of salvation.
 Our office helps young men better understand whether God is inviting them to serve the Church as an ordained priest.

 Father Philip Smith, director of the Office of Priestly Vocations, is available to answer your questions about priesthood and help you better understand God’s plan for your life.
 Contact Fr.
 Phil.

 Bishop Thomas and the seminarians of the Diocese of Toledo

 Catholic parishes across the State of Ohio will be united as one voice in prayer for an increase in priestly and religious vocations.

 Join Bishop Daniel Thomas, Father Phil Smith and other local priests for dinner, prayer, and an opportunity to learn more about the diocesan priesthood.
 Participants should be accompanied by their parish priest.
-This event is for young men who are high school juniors and seniors and men in college.
+This event is for men who are high school or college aged.
 Contact Father Phil Smith in the Office of Diocesan Priestly Vocations for more information.